run2bizdocs/docs-1/en/docs/citsmart-esp-8/additional-features/mobile-and-field-service/apps/citsmart-app-android.md

     The request registered by CITSmart Enterprise (Android mobile from Play Store) uses services that are configured in CITSmart Enterprise Web.

-3-  Enter the description of the service request and press the Send button to
+3-  Enter the description of the service request and press the "Send" button to
     perform the operation;

 4-  After performing the operation, the request registration message will be